tidymodels/corrr/cran-comments.md

 ## revdep check results

-- Package was removed from the CRAN repository.
+- Package has no current reverse dependencies